Jerald-Golden/Jerald-Golden/README.md

 **Hi there, I'm Jerald Golden B! 👋**

-I'm a passionate intern in the field of web development, currently focusing on Flask, Three.js, and image classification.
-I enjoy working with a variety of technologies to create innovative projects.
+I am a passionate student seeking to leverage the current technology to create innovative solutions.
+Experienced in coding, problem-solving, and project management.
+Lifelong learner and enthusiastic team player.
+Ready to contribute to the ever-evolving tech landscape.😃

 **Languages and Tools:**